LAS - WAS

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from Las Vegas to Washington, D.C. costs $300 on the route between Las Vegas (LAS) and Washington, D.C.
+The cheapest return flight from Las Vegas to Washington, D.C. costs $251 on the route between Las Vegas (LAS) and Washington, D.C.
 Dulles Intl Airport (IAD).
-However, over the past month, flights between Las Vegas (LAS) and Baltimore (BWI) were, on average, 10% cheaper than other Las Vegas-Washington, D.C. routes.
-The most popular route is between Las Vegas (LAS) and Washington, D.C.
-Dulles Intl Airport (IAD).
+Over the past month, this route was, on average, 21% cheaper than other Las Vegas-Washington, D.C. routes.
+It is also the most popular route.

 What’s the cheapest day of the week to fly from Las Vegas to Washington, D.C.?